rocrill/crock-on/README.md

   * As a site owner, I want maintain a safe and secure site where only registered users can share content and comment on other's posts, and where all posts are monitored for quality, and comments for inappropriate content.
   *  As a site owner, I want to have clear social media links displayed on the site which may lead to an increased following on channels to help with my blog's visibility.

+More specific user stories are discussed in the context of website features in the Features section below.

 ### Structure:

 The site has 4 pages:

-Home page
+ * Home page

-About page
+ * About page

-Random recipe generator page
+ * Random recipe generator page

-Share recipe page
+ * Share recipe page

-Log in/out and register pages
+ * Log in/out and register pages

 For consistency of user experience, the site logo, navigation links and footer remain consitent throughout the site.